*** Campus Resources and Updated FAQs *** (Updated 11/16/20)

 - How do I know which format my classes will be in?

 Log in to PAWS and review your course schedule.
-Most of that information should be available there, or will be finalized prior to classes starting.
+Most of that information should be available there or will be finalized prior to classes starting.
 If no designation is supplied, reach out to your department office for clarification on any specific classes.
 There may still be some spaces/formats being decided.

 - If EIU must move to an all-online format, will there be tuition discounts?

 Due to recent public health circumstances, some or all Eastern Illinois University undergraduate and graduate instruction for all or part of the 2020-2021 academic year may be delivered by traditional in-person instruction, online instruction, and/or in a hybrid format (including both in-person and online components).
 The mode of instruction may be adjusted based on public health and safety considerations.
-Tuition, mandatory fees and course-related charges have been set regardless of the mode of instruction and cover a variety of short- and long-term expenses which continue regardless of the instructional mode or access to campus facilities.
+Tuition, mandatory fees and course-related charges have been set regardless of the mode of instruction and cover a variety of short- and long-term expenses that continue regardless of the instructional mode or access to campus facilities.
 Eastern Illinois University will continue to follow published withdrawal and refund policies concerning tuition and fees.
 Tuition and fees will not be refunded in the event instruction occurs remotely for any part of the 2020-2021 academic year.